darcyclarke/thoughts/libra-calibra.md

   - Trust is shifted away from the community at large & back to an oligarchy
   - This is less safe then traditional blockchains as the centralization of authority/validation is prone to exploitation
 - New currency or wealth
-  - There is no way to "mine" or create Libra unless the "association" distributes more (ie. a Fiat currency)
+  - There is no way to "mine" or create Libra unless the "association" distributes more (ie. a fiat currency)

 ### What Calibra is?
 - A managed wallet (ie. you get some degree of safety/support for backups when there is a hack or loss of currency)